 With those inflows of capital searching for great investments, the competition for deals has never been stiffer.
-One of the outcomes of that competition is increased demand for and supply of innovation – to allow firms to find companies before anyone else, or create value post-investment to achieve top-tier returns.
+One of the outcomes of that competition is increased demand for and supply of innovation – to allow fund managers to find companies before anyone else or create value post-investment to achieve top-tier returns.

 As the amount of capital in the space has accelerated, so too has the innovation – to the point where it’s hard for fund managers to make sense of it all.
 In this guide, we’ll examine 6 categories of private equity software being increasingly used by firms in the past 2-3 years to gain a competitive advantage.
 We’ll focus on front-office activities – so stay tuned for a follow-up post on back-office software (e.g., fund administration, fund accounting, investor relations, investor portals, and portfolio monitoring).

 - Why those solutions are used and the value they deliver